anrmathe/cmpm-121-f25-f1/README.md

 **Via play, the game can reach at least one conclusive ending.**
   - Still working on this.

+## Reflection

+**Looking back on how you achieved the F2 requirements, how has your team’s plan changed since your F1 devlog?
+There’s learning value in you documenting how your team’s thinking has changed over time.**
+  - Reflection here

 # Devlog Entry - 11/14/25